 Written and Directed by Alex Garland

 The smartest, richest and most satisfying science fiction movie in years is Ex Machina, a sleek and slick A.I. – robotics tale from Alex Garland, the writer of the genre winner 28 Days Later and the moody & downbeat Never Let Me Go.
 Garland knocks the ball out of the park with his first directing assignment.
-Besides his flawless writing, the film has a firm grip on a very refreshing, convincing futuristic look and feel.
-By now, people who saw the film on its initial release, or its disc release last July, have surely told you that the movie has several really good twists.
+Besides his flawless screenplay, the film has a firm grip on a refreshing, convincing futuristic look and feel.
+By now, people who saw the film on its initial release or its disc release last July, have surely told you that the movie has several really good twists.
 As they aren’t cheap tricks, I’d call them elegant narrative surprises.
 I may be the last interested party to see Ex Machina but I’ll still steer my remarks away from spoilers.

 In a culture saturated with comic-book fantasy, the newer sci-fi films that really make the grade for Savant are few and far between.
 This beats Gravity and is just as essential as Children of Men.
 Skipping even Avatar, the next worthy picture in my pantheon is 1995’s Gattaca.

 Garland sets his story within the power structure of The Blue Book Corporation, a revolutionary search engine company.
 Mid-level programmer Caleb (Domhnall Gleeson of Brooklyn, Star Wars VII The Force Awakens and The Revenant not a bad year) wins a company lottery, the prize being to spend a week in the remote Canadian research retreat of Blue Book’s founder, Nathan (Oscar Isaac of Star Wars VII The Force Awakens, Inside Llewen Davis and A Most Violent Year).
 Nathan lives in a spectacularly advanced house-fortress featuring impressive security and monitoring systems.
 He greets Caleb warmly but reveals a domineering edge — he’s still the big boss and holds all the cards.
-Caleb is flattered to learn that the lottery was faked, and that Nathan has chosen him to be the first to see a new invention, described initially as an Artificial Intelligence.
-Nathan wants him to interact with it and make his own determination if it meets the criteria as a separate, conscious thinking entity.
+Caleb is flattered to learn that the lottery was faked, and that Nathan has actually chosen him to be the first to see a new invention, described initially as an Artificial Intelligence.
+Nathan wants him to interact with it and determine for himself that it meets the criteria as a separate, conscious thinking entity.
 Caleb expects to be talking to a computer program.
 To his surprise he meets Ava (Alicia Vikander of The Danish Girl), a robotic woman who does indeed appear to be an independent thinking personality.
 But there are many things Nathan doesn’t explain to Caleb’s satisfaction.
 Ava is kept in her own compartment, and Caleb must talk to her through glass.
 Caleb’s security pass only lets him into certain rooms.
-Caleb assumes that the surveillance-intent Nathan is recording and observing everything that happens, but odd power outages give Ava and Caleb moments of privacy in which they can speak ‘off the record.’
-Nathan seems more interested in Caleb’s personal praise than he does the young man’s thoughts about AI.
+Caleb assumes that the surveillance-fixated Nathan is recording and observing everything that happens, but odd power outages give Ava and Caleb moments of privacy in which they can speak ‘off the record.’
+Nathan seems more interested in Caleb’s personal praise than he does his thoughts about AI.
 Caleb begins to think that Nathan hasn’t disclosed the real reason for his visit.

 Ex Machina is God’s gift to idea-starved science fiction fans.
 It engages us from the first scene and takes nary a misstep through its entire 108 minutes.
 It’s been compared to Frankenstein, and of course the 101 previous films about robots so complex that they can pass for human.
 The Biblical references are rewarding as well.
 Alex Garland keeps our attention with two effective strategies.
 First, the script convincingly sketches the software development mainstream, where advances come so fast that present-day ‘toys’ are science fiction miracles, and almost anything might be just around the corner.
 Second, when Caleb wants to know the ‘how’ of Ava, how she was constructed, etc. Nathan says that he isn’t going to tell him anything.
 We accept that we’ve entered the most advanced science lab on Earth; we’re also happy to know that 50% of the film isn’t going to be discussions of technological nuts and bolts.